The ; keyword

 The ComputeStressFreeExansion keyword introduces a code block which allows the user to define an arbitrary expansion.

-The code block is meant to update two symmetric tensors dl0_l0 and dl1_l0 which respectively stands for the value of the expansion at the begin and at the end of the time step.
+The code block is meant to update two symmetric tensors dl0_l0 and dl1_l0 which respectively stands for the value of the expansion at the beginning and at the end of the time step.

 Note